Enhancing Preference-based Linear Bandits via Human Response Time: Utility estimation

-The choice-decision-time estimator is based on the following relationship between human utilities, choices, and response times, derived from \cref{eq:setting:ECH,eq:setting:ERT}:
+The choice-decision-time estimator is based on the following relationship between human utilities, choices, and decision times, derived from \cref{eq:setting:ECH_VCH_ERT}:

-Intuitively, if a human facing query $x$ provides consistent choices (i.e., large $|\mathbb{E}[c_x]|$) and makes decisions quickly (i.e., small $\mathbb{E}[t_x]$), the query is easy, indicating a strong preference (i.e., large $|x^\top \theta^*|$).
-This identity reframes the estimation of $\theta^*$ as a linear regression problem.
-Accordingly, the choice-decision-time estimator computes the empirical means for both choices and response times, aggregates the ratios across all sampled queries, and applies ordinary least squares (OLS) to estimate $\theta^*/a$.
-Since the ranking of arm utilities based on $\theta^*/a$ matches that based on $\theta^*$, estimating $\theta^*/a$ is sufficient for identifying the best arm.
-This estimate, denoted by $\widehat{\theta}_{\text{CH,DT}}$, is formally calculated as:
+Intuitively, when a human provides consistent choices (i.e., large $|\mathbb{E}[c_x]|$) and makes decisions quickly (i.e., small $\mathbb{E}[t_x]$), it implies a strong preference (i.e., large $|x^\top \theta^*|$).
+This relationship formulates the estimation of $\theta^*$ as a \textit{linear regression} problem.
+Accordingly, the choice-decision-time estimator calculates the empirical means of both choices and decision times, aggregates the ratios across all sampled queries, and applies ordinary least squares (OLS) to estimate $\theta^*/a$.
+Since the ranking of arm utilities based on $\theta^*/a$ is identical to that based on $\theta^*$, estimating $\theta^*/a$ is sufficient for identifying the best arm.
+Formally, this estimate of $\theta^*/a$, denoted by $\widehat{\theta}_{\text{CH,DT}}$, is given by:

-In contrast, the choice-only estimator is based on \cref{eq:setting:ECH}, which shows that for each query $x \in \mathcal{X}$, the random variable $(c_x + 1)/2$ follows a Bernoulli distribution with mean $1/[1 + \exp(- x^\top\cdot 2a\theta^*)]$.
-Similar to the choice-decision-time estimator, the parameter $2a$ does not affect the ranking of the arms, so identifying $2a \theta^*$ is sufficient for best-arm identification.
-Estimating $2a \theta^*$ becomes a logistic regression problem~\citep{azizi2021fixed,jun2021improved}, which can be solved using the following MLE:
+In contrast, the choice-only estimator is based on \cref{eq:setting:ECH_VCH_ERT}, which shows that for each query $x \in \mathcal{X}$, the random variable $(c_x + 1)/2$ follows a Bernoulli distribution with mean $1/[1 + \exp(- x^\top\cdot 2a\theta^*)]$.
+Similar to the choice-decision-time estimator, the parameter $2a$ does not impact the ranking of arms, so estimating $2a \theta^*$ is sufficient for best-arm identification.
+This estimation is formulated as a \textit{logistic regression} problem~\citep{azizi2021fixed,jun2021improved}, with MLE providing the following estimate of $2a \theta^*$, denoted by $\widehat{\theta}_{\text{CH}}$:

 where $\mu(y)\coloneqq1/[1+\exp(-y)]$ is the standard logistic function.
-This MLE lacks a closed-form solution but can be efficiently solved in practice using methods such as Newton's algorithm~\citep{minka2003comparison,Filippi_NIPS2010_c2626d85}.
+While this MLE lacks a closed-form solution, it can be efficiently solved using optimization methods like Newton's algorithm~\citep{minka2003comparison,Filippi_NIPS2010_c2626d85}.